tirutamarana/MergeProduct/README.md

   4. Setting: ![Copy always](https://github.com/tirutamarana/MergeProduct/assets/157348330/797d0993-af5c-4cee-a197-1ef2c520f820)

   5. Files: ![Data Files](https://github.com/tirutamarana/MergeProduct/assets/157348330/861ba0fc-e2d3-4a47-b888-e9873fda14c6)
+  6. DataConfig.json: This file will have the filenames and their paths.
-  6. Build the solution and make sure to restore nuget packages.
+  7. Build the solution and make sure to restore nuget packages.
-  7. Execution: Two ways to see the results.
+  8. Execution: Two ways to see the results.

                 1. Build the test project and run all tests.
 When all tests are passed, check the test project bin folder for \bin\Debug\output\result_output.csv
                 2. Run the console application.
 When it is finished, check the console app bin folder for \bin\Debug\netcoreapp3.1\output\result_output.csv
+  9. Improvements:

+            1. Handling Exception and logging the errors.
+            2. NUnit test project is on .net core 3.1.
+It can be use upgraded to supported version .net 6.0+.